Marioqwe/easy_ssl/README.md

 Run `get_ssl_cert.sh` script with the following options:

     # Modes
     --test     # runs certbot in staging mode.
                # useful to test if your domain works.
     --info     # get additional information about certificates for your domain.
     --prod     # request certificate.

+    # General
+    --out-dir  # by default "~/easy_ssl/ssl".
+               # if used in "test" or "prod" mode, the directory will contain all
+               # output from certbot, including certificates.
+               # if used in "info" mode, the value should point to the directory
+               # generated in either "test" or "prod" mode.

     # Certbot options
     -d         # domain name.
                # you can pass as many as you want (see example).
                # note that all domains you pass here will share the same SSL/TLS certificate.
     --email    # an email address to be supplied to LetsEncrypt.
                # this is useful if you want to LetsEncrypt to send you expiry notifications.
                # only use in 'prod' mode.

 For example: